4928 – 50 Ave (east of Main Street Cenotaph)

 Open by appointment anytime, including off-season.

-Holden Historical Society Museum welcomes visitors to share the history of Holden and area.
-In 1991 the Holden Museum was established on the main floor of the current building.
-Visitors will experience a pioneer kitchen, an outdoor Piche oven, general store, church, schoolroom, barbershop and a parlour full of beautiful handcrafted items.
+Holden Historical Society Museum welcomes visitors to share the community history of Holden and area.
+In 1991 the Holden Museum was established on the main floor of the current 1911 building.
+Visitors will experience a pioneer kitchen, an outdoor Piche oven, general store, church, schoolroom, barbershop, jail , Interactive Displays and a parlour full of beautiful handcrafted items.

 Celebrate birthdays, family reunions, or bring visitors for a private visit at the Museum.
-To book a time, call 780-688-3593 and leave a message, or email firstname.lastname@example.org
+To book a time, call 780-720-5839, or email email@example.com

-No admission - donations help to maintain and improve the Museum.
+No admission – your donations help to maintain and improve the Museum.
 Free wireless internet available.

 ABOUT THE MUSEUM

 The building itself has an interesting and varied past.
-It was built in 1911 and was originally used as the town hall, the fire hall, and it has a jail cell on the main floor.
+It was built in 1911 and originally used as the town hall, the fire hall, and jail on the main floor.
 The old hand-operated fire hose cart is displayed on the Museum grounds.

-The upper floor was used as a community and dance hall and later as a silent movie theatre.
-The building was given to the Masons in 1935 and the Masonic Lodge room, upstairs, is still used today.
+The upper floor was used as an early community and dance hall and later as a place for silent movies.
+The building was given by the Village to the Masons in 1935 and the Masonic Lodge room upstairs is still used today.
 Tours of the Lodge, large outdoor artifacts, and workshop are available on request.

 Children will enjoy some of the hands-on displays and having their photo taken in a real jail.
-Students and Researchers are welcome to research information for their projects.
+Students and researchers are welcome to research information for projects.

-Visit the miniature model of 1909 Holden, which depicts the community as it actually was in 1909 - 1911.
+Visit the scaled HO miniature model of 1909 Holden Main Street, which depicts the community as it actually was in 1909 – 1911.

-Every building in the model is historically correct in detail, using information found in photos, newspapers and other research.
-Enjoy a trip to the rail yards, passenger train station and elevator as they were in the 'olden days'.
+Every building in the model is historically correct in detail, using the information found in photos, newspapers and other research.
+Enjoy a trip to the rail yards, passenger train station and elevator as they were in the ‘olden days.

 Visitors can look straight down Main Street and get a feeling of what early Holden was like.
 Imagine walking down the boardwalks, look into some of the business windows at merchandise, and see people going about their daily lives.